-Effective stress management techniques can help counter the negative effects of stress in your life.
-Try these proven fast and reliable stress remedies.
+Effective stress management techniques can offset the negative effects of stress in your life.
+Try these proven, fast, and reliable stress remedies.

 1. Diaphragmatic Breathing

 Every day you take tens of thousands of breaths, so you might be surprised to learn that you probably aren’t doing it right!

 If you’ve ever watched a baby or a pet sleeping, you’ll notice that their stomach rises and falls more than their chest when they breathe.

 Children naturally breathe from their abdomen until the constant stress of modern life retrains them to breathe from their chest.